amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 Your JSON response is now both navigable and scalabale!
 The client can easily choose how many results are there on a page and has an instant and lightweight overview of the whole search.

 **Second problem**: status codes.
 This is also important.
-Don't use only 200 ok or 404 NOT FOUND!
+Don't use only ``200 OK`` or ``404 NOT FOUND``!
 Offer more meaning to your responses, help the clients "understand" everything better.
-Besides, it's all about **respecting the HTTP protocol**.
-If there are no results found, return an empty JSON, but set the status appropriately, to **204 NO CONTENT**.
-If there are validation errors (say **index** is out of range), return **412 PRECONDITION FAILED** or **422 UNPROCESSABLE ENTITY**.
+It's all about **respecting the HTTP protocol**.
+If there are no results found, return an empty JSON, but set the status appropriately, to ``204 NO CONTENT``.
+If there are validation errors (say **index** is out of range), return ``412 PRECONDITION FAILED`` or ``422 UNPROCESSABLE ENTITY``.
 And the list can go on.
 You got the idea: respect the protocol, make the communication as easy as possible.
-An alternative to a propper status response would be to return a message, for instance:
+A **bad** alternative would be to return a message, for instance:

 {% highlight json %}
 HTTP Status 200 OK